USCyberMilitia/BlindSite/README.md

 **Preserve what investigators should not have to see.**

-# 🔥 BlindSite Major Update — Faster, Safer, and More Investigator-Ready
+# 🔥 BlindSite Second Major Update — Faster, Safer, and More Investigator-Ready

 BlindSite has received one of its most significant upgrades yet.